50 Best Fall Movies & Shows To Watch If You Love Autumn

 Fantastic Mr. Fox (2009)

 Are you searching for a captivating stop-motion animation fall movies to include in your movie night?
 Consider watching Fantastic Mr. Fox, the adaptation of Roald Dahl’s book.
 The film follows the clever fox as he uses his wit to outsmart three farmers.
+With plenty of humorous moments and a plethora of beautiful animations, it’s the perfect choice for an entertaining evening.

 Autumn in New York (2000)